Yukun4119/pyQT_data_plotting/README.md

 conda -V
 ```

-if the output is :
+If the output is :

 <img src="./README.assets/Screen Shot 2020-11-24 at 01.13.02.png" alt="Screen Shot 2020-11-24 at 01.13.02" style="zoom:50%;" />